Dalia-Elgendy/Sales-Analysis-Dashboard/README.md

-# Bakery Sales Dashboard – Power BI Project
+# Sales Analysis Dashboard – Power BI Project

 ## Project Overview
 This project is part of the Data Analysis Diploma assignments at Route Academy.